dxdr69/SeshionServer/README.md

 **Server**
 ```
 1. Download the .jar for Gson 2.8.6, place it inside the project root directory, and add it as an entry to the .classpath
+2. Repeat Step 1 for the PostgreSQL JDBC driver
-2. Compile the Seshion server as a .jar using the repository source code
+3. Compile the Seshion server as a .jar using the repository source code
 ```

 **Database**